Welcome to Tsedaqah

 Tsedaqah is a missional community based at Liverpool Cathedral, made up of young people from around the Triangle of Hope living together in community for a year.
 Tsedaqah community members work in a variety of social justice projects across the Liverpool City Region, in conjunction with the Anglican Diocese of Liverpool and Liverpool Cathedral.

 Tsedaqah is a Hebrew word which means 'righteousness' or 'to do justice', the very reason that this missional community was formed.
 The instruction in Micah 6:8 inspires our mission as a community.
 Community members seek to do justice, love mercy, and walk humbly with our God.
 These values are echoed in the words of the Tsedaqah Prayer.

 Every September, one young person from each point of the Triangle of Hope comes to live and work in Liverpool to give a year of their life in service to God, working in a variety of projects and ministries across the city.

-In 2020 the Tsedaqah community was asked to lead worship for the Black Lives Matter segment of the Partnership and World Mission Conference.
+In 2020, the Tsedaqah community was asked to lead worship for the Black Lives Matter segment of the Archbishop's Council Partnership For World Mission Conference.